mskoczan/Portfolio/README.md

 * What is testing for me - searching for the truth about a product

 My goal is to further develop test knowledge and technical skills.
-At this point I would like to share mine experience gained through personal study and research.
+At this point I would like to share my experience gained through personal study and research.

 # Tools